SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

-Founded in 1952, the Columbus International Film & Animation Festival is the oldest film festival in the United States.
-Presented by Columbus College of Art & Design, the festival showcases independent student and professional films from around the world.
+Founded in 1952, the Columbus International Film Festival is the oldest film festival in the United States.
+The festival showcases independent student and professional films from around the world.

 ABOUT THE FESTIVAL

-The Columbus International Film & Animation Festival (previously known as the Columbus International Film + Video Festival) is the oldest film festival in the United States.
+The Columbus International Film Festival (previously known as the Columbus International Film + Video Festival) is the oldest film festival in the United States.

 Through the years, the festival has honored thousands of films, filmmakers, and producers.
-The festival?s awards remain a revered prize for industry professionals, but the organization is equally passionate about supporting independent ?lm.
+The festival's awards remain a revered prize for industry professionals, but the organization is equally passionate about supporting independent film.
 The juried competition focuses on rewarding the world?s best films, regardless of origin, while the festival serves to promote and screen more and more films every year.

 Secure Online Screeners (Vimeo or YouTube links) are the preferred submission method.
 However, if you chose to submit on DVD (Region 0 or 1), please send 2 copies with your application, and be sure to include your title, name, running time, and Withoutabox # on the disc.
 If using a Vimeo or YouTube link, please include your link at the top of the cover letter section of your Withoutabox submission.